PROPERTY LAWYERS & SOLICITORS PARRAMATTA

 It is important to make sure that the developer agrees to remedy any defects which appear after completion.
 Normally the developer will agree to a defects maintenance clause.

 There is always some significant delay between the date of signing the contract and the completion date.
 Not all lending bodies will be prepared to give you a formal finance approval with an open ended time frame.
 Also you have the benefit for the First Home Buyer Grant Scheme (FHOGS) as well.
 The grant amount is determined by the date of the eligible transaction.
 In addition, your own financial circumstances may change between the date of contract and the completion date.
 Therefore, you will need to be satisfied that (one way or another) you will be able to obtain any required finance when the time for completion comes.
+We advice you to approach an Property Management Agent before you sell the property.

 Normally, stamp duty must be paid within three months of the date of the contract.
 There is a stamp duty concession that applies to off the plan purchases so that stamp duty can usually be paid 15 months after the date of the contract or the completion date, whichever comes first.